n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 The webhook allows you to trigger workflows from services that don't have a dedicated app trigger node.

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Webhook integrations](https://n8n.io/integrations/webhook/){:target=_blank .external-link} list.
+///

 ## Build and test workflows